PQCA/TAC/Processes/content-review-process.md

-## **PQCA Blog Content Review Process**
+## **PQCA Content Content Review Process**

 ### **Overview**

-The **PQCA Content Review Team** ensures that all blog submissions align with the alliance’s mission, maintain technical accuracy, and reflect the professionalism of the PQCA community.
+The **PQCA Content Review Team** ensures that all blog submissions, webinar submissions and technical project posts on social media align with the alliance’s mission, maintain technical accuracy, and reflect the professionalism of the PQCA community.

 The team is composed of: